radianceteam/everscale-client-dotnet/development.md

 ### Update binaries

-1. Update `ton-client-dotnet-bridge` sources and push changes to GitHub.
+1. Push new tag to `ton-client-dotnet-bridge` to trigger TON SDK build (using the same tag as the SDK version, example: `1.1.0`).
 2. Wait for the build, then go to https://github.com/radianceteam/ton-client-dotnet-bridge/actions and download build artifacts.
-3. Unpack them, find binaries for Windows, Linux and Mac and copy them to the corresponding path inside `lib` directory (replacing the existing ones).
+3. Unpack them, find binaries for Windows, Linux and Mac and copy them to the corresponding path inside `runtimes` directory (replacing the existing ones).

 ### Re-generate modules